fluxninja/aperture/docs/content/get-started/policies/dynamic-configuration.md

 Aperture's policies can be thought of as "Reliability Applications" running on top of the Aperture platform.
 And just like applications, the policies are designed to not only configure during startup, they can also be configured at runtime.
-This helps preserve runtime state of the policy while receiving updates to it's existing configuration.
+This helps preserve runtime state of the policy while it receives updates to it's existing configuration.

 :::note

-Only a subset of configuration supports dynamic updates and not all components support dynamic configuration updates.
+Not all components support dynamic configuration updates.
 Look for fields such as `dynamic_config_key` in the components that support dynamic configuration updates.

 :::